UoMResearchIT/mine-the-gaps/README.md

 * Once run, the map should be pointing to the centre-most sensor (USA state of Arizona in our example), and you should see the loaded sensor and region data.

-### How to update the web-app's acknowlegements and `Data sources` panels for your project
+### How to update the web-app's project info, for your own project
 By default, the project panel in the top right-hand corner of the web app contains information relating to the repository owners' project.
+In addition the top section of the `Download data` pop-up box points to project related data links.

-Currently, this can only be changed by accessing a HTML file directly.
-Replace the HTML in the `/templates/flexible_project_content.html` file with your desired content.
+Currently, these can only be changed by accessing HTML files directly.
+Replace the HTML in the files held in the `/templates/flexible_content/` folder with your desired content.

 ## General users